meteor/blaze-tutorial/tutorial/simple-todos/09-publications.md

 Then we can subscribe to that publication in the client.

-As we want to receive changes from this publication we are going to `subscribe` to it inside a `useTracker` hook.
+As we want to receive changes from this publication we are going to `subscribe` to it inside a `Tracker.autorun`.

 It's also a good moment for us to refactor our code to use a single `useTracker` to get data from `TasksCollection`.